 If possible, document the scene and vehicles as best you can.
-Cell phones are great tools for this – you can take photos and record video!
+Cell phones are great tools for this – you can take photos and record videos!
 Go ahead and do it.
 Take pictures of the vehicles involved and the surrounding area.
-If the other driver tells you it’s his or her fault, see if they will say it on a video for you.
+If the other driver tells you, it’s his or her fault, see if they will say it on a video for you.
 You would be surprised how often their story changes when they later speak to the police or to your insurance company.

 Seeking medical care